Adanos020/PAhAom-Old/README.md

 # README #

-The code is compiled with GNU GCC compiler.

-To compile it you also need to use SFML 2.3.2 for GCC: http://www.sfml-dev.org/index.php
+To compile this code you need to use SFML 2.3.2: http://www.sfml-dev.org/index.php